 A Mental Health Day Treatment Program means non-residential, comprehensive, coordinated services to enhance maturation and social development and alleviate a person’s problem related to mental illness providing medical service on a regular basis for a scheduled portion of a 24-hour day including supervised personal care, treatment and psychotherapy in a medically supervised setting.

 One year (Provisional).

-See Wisconsin Administrative Code Chapter DHS 61; on receipt of an application for initial certification or renewal of certification, the department shall review the application and its supporting documents; designate a representative to conduct an on-site survey of the program.
+See Wis.
+Admin.
+Code ch.
+DHS 61; on receipt of an application for initial certification or renewal of certification, the department shall review the application and its supporting documents; designate a representative to conduct an on-site survey of the program.
 Within 60 days after receiving a completed application for initial certification or renewal of certification, the department shall either certify the program if all requirements for certification are met or deny certification if any requirement has not been met.